SeedSigner/seedsigner/docs/dice_verification.md

 * Seed Tool website

 We will create a wallet to have the complete zpub and receive/change addresses to check against the two web pages.<br>
-Seedsigner currently supports BlueWallet, Nunchuk, Sparrow and Specter Desktop.
+SeedSigner currently supports BlueWallet, Nunchuk, Sparrow and Specter Desktop.
 Here we will use Sparrow wallet as an example.<br>

-Keep the Seedsigner open and the newly created seed still loaded as we will need it in the next step.
+Keep the SeedSigner open and the newly created seed still loaded as we will need it in the next step.
 <br><br><br>

 ## Create new wallet from seed in Sparrow Wallet to see xpub/zpub and addresses

 Go to https://www.sparrowwallet.com/download/ and download the release version which fits to your system.<br><br>
 Open Sparrow Wallet, go to 'File' menu and select 'New Wallet'.
 Enter a name (e.g. test), and click 'Create Wallet'.<br><br>
-Click 'Airgapped Hardware Wallet' (1) and click on the 'Scan' button in the Seedsigner entry (2) which will open the camera scan screen:<br>
+Click 'Airgapped Hardware Wallet' (1) and click on the 'Scan' button in the SeedSigner entry (2) which will open the camera scan screen:<br>
 <kbd><img src="img/dicedoc/sparrow_wallet_1.png"></kbd>

-On Seedsigner go to the seed just created and click 'Export Xpub':<br>
+On SeedSigner go to the seed just created and click 'Export Xpub':<br>
 <img src="img/dicedoc/sesi_export_xpub_1.png" width="600">

-Follow these menu entries in Seedsigner:<br>
+Follow these menu entries in SeedSigner:<br>
 > Export Xpub --> Single Sig --> Native Segwit --> Sparrow<br>

 <img src="img/dicedoc/sesi_export_xpub_2.png" width="600">

-Click 'Export Xpub' and Seedsigner will show an animated QR code to be scanned in Sparrow Wallet (where we are still in the wallet creation).<br>
+Click 'Export Xpub' and SeedSigner will show an animated QR code to be scanned in Sparrow Wallet (where we are still in the wallet creation).<br>
-Scan the QR code Seedsigner is showing in Sparrow Wallet.<br><br>
+Scan the QR code SeedSigner is showing in Sparrow Wallet.<br><br>
 The wallet has now been created in Sparrow.
 Click 'Apply' button to finalize.
-The wallets settings screen now look like this:<br>
+The wallets settings screen now looks like this:<br>
 <kbd><img src="img/dicedoc/sparrow_wallet_2.png"></kbd>

 We will later use this to verify: (1) fingerprint, (2) zpub (click this button to switch between xpub and zpub!) and (3) addresses on the 'Addresses' tab.